DizelPostSTRN/Python_ML_BigData-First_Internship/README.md

 You have to deliver Eclipse project contains your solution to Git repository for review.
 Ask your tutor if you have any questions.

+===== ch08_control_flow =====

+Read chapter 8 - Control flow of The Quick Python Book Covered topics:
+■ Repeating code with a while loop
+■ Making decisions: the if-elif-else statement
+■ Iterating over a list with a for loop
+■ Using list and dictionary comprehensions
+■ Delimiting statements and blocks with indentation
+■ Evaluating Boolean values and expressions